Julia Klöckner: 2019 lobbying accusations

 In June 2019, Klöckner received criticism over a video that could be interpreted as an "advertisement for Swiss food conglomerate Nestlé".
 In the clip, Klöckner congratulates Nestle Germany leader Marc-Aurel Boersch for Nestlé's contributions in the wider context of a nation-wide initiative for voluntarily commitments of the food industry to reduce fat, sugar and salt in their products.

 Threats against Green Youth leader

 As President of the Bundestag, Klöckner informed the Alliance 90/The Greens parliamentary group that the head of the youth organization, Jette Nietzard, should expect consequences for appearing in an anti-police sweater.
 She threatened a fine or even the revocation of her parliamentary pass.
 The letter was leaked to the Bild tabloid.

 Personal life

 From 2000 to 2017, she was in a relationship with journalist and media manager Helmut Ortner.
 From 2019 on, Klöckner has been married to an antique cars dealer, Ralph Grieser.
 The couple separated in 2023.
 In August 2025, her relationship with television presenter Jörg Pilawa became public.
+She has no children.